 If the pneumothorax is small, you may stay in the ER for 5 to 6 hours to see if it gets any worse.
 If it does not get worse, you may be sent home without treatment and told to follow up with your regular doctor.

 If the pneumothorax needs treatment, you will be admitted to the hospital.
-The air in your pleural cavity may be removed with a needle.
-Or, a hollow chest tube may be placed in your chest.
-This is attached to a suction device that removes the air.
+A healthcare provider may remove the air in your pleural cavity with a needle.
+Or the provider may place a hollow chest tube in your chest.
+This tube is attached to a suction device that removes the air.
 In that case, you will be admitted to the hospital for a few days.